 Best IPVanish Settings: Android Startup

-The first section of settings determines what happens when you first startup your Android TV device, or when start the IPVanish app.
-These two settings are related, so we’re going to discuss them at the same time.
+The first section of settings determines what happens when you boot up your Android TV device or start the IPVanish app.

-Check the first box and IPVanish will quietly load in the background immediately after booting up.
+Check the first box, and IPVanish will quietly load in the background immediately after booting up.

 Clicking on the Startup Connection Action setting will take you to this menu: